gymrek-lab/gymreklab.github.io/doc/WDL.rst

 these tasks may have different runtime-attributes and still be equivalent for call-caching, docker is the main exception, see below)

 You need to configure Cromwell with a database to store the cache results.
-Cromwell has a simple to use database but unfortunately it's slow so I'd avoid it (if you want to use it anyway, uncomment the section :code:`### file based persistent database` in the config above and remove the MySQL database section)
+While its unpleasantly complex, I'd if you want call caching I'd recommend the MySQL database as the others do not function well.
+This requires a running MySQL server.

+First, make sure you've set up your :code:`.bashrc` to handle :ref:`Using_Singularity_to_run_Docker_containers`

-Instead, use the MySQL database.
-Unfortuantely, this requires a running MySQL server.
-From the node which you plan to execute cromwell from, run:
+Then, from the node which you plan to execute cromwell from, run:

 .. code-block:: bash